-Thinking about change in organizations, teams, and people is something that makes me question what I know and how I came to know what I know.
+Thinking about change in organizations, teams, and people makes me question what I know and how I came to know what I know.
 Below is a theory or framework of change that has been useful.
-My hope is that this theory of change supports your progress.
+I hope that this theory of change supports your progress.

 Framework for change:

 - Frame the boundaries… Boundaries are the edges of the work, process, or change, and this is opposed to Goals – a goal is a what by when.
-Boundaries are different from goals in how boundaries are the shared edges and goals are the shared tasks to be achieved.
+Boundaries are different from goals in how boundaries are the shared edges and goals are the shared tasks.
 With change knowing the interfacing or conjoined edges works better.

 - Determine what is working to increase… Often in change, we ignore what is working, thinking of them as preliminaries or chance.
-Within change determining what is making progress/ working well is the signal needed to identify better where to go next, and can remove some of the ambiguity through a discussion of – how did we make this work?
+Within change, determining what is making progress/ working well is the signal needed to identify better where to go next and remove some of the ambiguity through a discussion of how we make this work?

 - Determine what is not working to decrease… Often in change, we are willfully unaware or push harder on what is not working because we feel that commitment means that we must continue.
 When something is not working – stop it.